Rallen13/travel-tracker/README.md

 The goals for this project were to:

-   - Use OOP to drive the design of the application and the code
+   - Use OOP to drive the design of the application and the code.
-   - Work with an API to send and receive data
+   - Work with an API to send and receive data.
-   - Solidify the code review process
+   - Solidify the code review process.
-   - Create a robust test suite that thoroughly tests all functionality of a client-side application
+   - Create a robust test suite that thoroughly tests all functionality of a client-side application.

 This application was created using Webpack, which is a modular bundler used to group HTML, CSS, and JavaScript files into more efficient files for a browser to read.